michelin/kafkactl/README.md

   -V, --version   Print version information and exit.

 Commands:
-  api-resources     Print the supported API resources on the server. apply             Create or update a resource. auth              Interact with authentication. config            Manage configuration. connect-clusters  Interact with connect clusters. connectors        Interact with connectors. delete-records    Delete all records within a topic. delete            Delete a resource. diff              Get differences between a new resource and a old resource. get               Get resources by resource type for the current namespace. import            Import non-synchronized resources. reset-offsets     Reset consumer group offsets. schemas           Interact with schemas. reset-password    Reset a Kafka password.
+  api-resources    Print the supported API resources on the server. apply            Create or update a resource. auth             Interact with authentication. config           Manage configuration. connect-cluster  Interact with connect clusters. connector        Interact with connectors. delete-records   Delete all records within a topic. delete           Delete a resource. diff             Get differences between a new resource and a old resource. get              Get resources by resource type for the current namespace. import           Import non-synchronized resources. reset-offsets    Reset consumer group offsets. schema           Interact with schemas. reset-password   Reset a Kafka password.
 ```

 ### Api Resources